EDMdesigner/memory-game-in-email-poc/README.md

 # memory-game-in-email-poc

 We created this css-only memory game as an experiment at one of our company days' hackathons.
+You can try it out here: https://edmdesigner.github.io/memory-game-in-email-poc/

 Supported email clients: https://www.caniemail.com/search/?s=checked